wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 ##### 79 Duties of banker as to crossed cheques

-*   (1) Where a cheque is crossed specially to more than one banker, except when crossed to an agent for collection being a banker, the banker on whom it is drawn shall refuse payment thereof.
+*   (1) Where a cheque is crossed specially to more than 1 banker, except when crossed to an agent for collection being a banker, the banker on whom it is drawn shall refuse payment thereof.

     (2) Where the banker on whom a cheque so crossed is drawn nevertheless pays the same, or pays a cheque crossed generally otherwise than to a banker, or if crossed specially otherwise than to the banker to whom it is crossed, or his agent for collection being a banker, he is liable to the true owner of the cheque for any loss he may sustain owing to the cheque having been so paid.